For everyone beginning an instructional design journey, the endgame is the same: instructional design jobs. You all want to get to work!

 Here, the eLearning developer steps in.
 An eLearning developer grabs the baton after the outlining and storyboarding are complete.

 In an eLearning developer role, you would bring the learning experience to life and make it usable.
-Skills like course building in Storyline, Captivate, or iSpring are essential for this role.
+Skills like course building in Articulate Storyline, Adobe Captivate, or iSpring are essential for this role.

 A great eLearning developer works alongside an instructional designer to ensure the final product is aligned with the learning objectives.